drawidsw/surfs-up/README.md

 ### First query:

 In this query, we will find and plot temperatures recorded by various stations for the months of June and December.
+This query will tell us the variance in measurements across all stations.